 Ruth Zukerman, a leading fitness instructor for over 25 years, values health and wellness in her personal life but loves to share it with others even more.
 In 2006, she co-founded the popular indoor cycling studio Flywheel, which now has 24 locations nationwide and is rapidly growing.
 Her latest adventure: teaming up with the classic skincare brand Olay to spread the word about beauty and wellness to the fitness world.
 We stole a few minutes with her to chat about two of our favorite things: Spinning and beauty.

+What interested you in teaming up with Olay?
 “Basically, I was introduced to several of their products, particularly the Olay Ultra Moisture Body Wash ($6, olay.com).
 It’s an amazing product for anyone in fitness because it’s so moisturizing and there’s a longterm effect.
 There are a lot of days where I shower two to three times and I always worry, especially as I get older, about dry skin and the toll it takes on your skin when you take a lot of showers.
 I use it now exclusively and it’s just kept my skin looking great.
 It makes my skin glow and it smells amazing.”

+How do you incorporate wellness into your life through beauty?
 “Well, I would say first and foremost, I’m pretty simple when it comes to that and it’s about looking healthy, feeling clean and not wearing a lot of makeup in class.
 I wear waterproof mascara and some lip-gloss and once in a while, maybe in the winter, an oil-free foundation.
 That much is fine when you sweat because you do sweat so much in class.
 And I just really like to keep the look natural.”

+Do you have any tips for getting out of the locker room fast post-workout?
 “If you can shower quickly, I would recommend using the Ultra Moisture Body Wash because it’s a two-in-one thing since you don’t have to take the time to apply moisturizer afterwards.
 Aside from that, maybe spray in some dry shampoo to give hair a fresh look.
 During the workout, most of our riders wear either a bandana or we have sparkly headbands that we sell at our studios that look great and keep the hair away from your face.
 What I always recommend in terms of low maintenance is putting your hair back so it’s out of your face and then after class, taking your hair down and you can sort of blow dry around the hair line and it really preserves your hair.”

+What beauty trends are you seeing all the active women rock in your studios?
 “The ponytail is probably the most popular style and as I said, it looks great with those glittery headbands or sparkly bands.
 Braids are pretty big right now and I notice that a lot of our Boca and Miami instructors wear their hair in braids with a bandana and it looks amazing.
 It’s a great way to keep the hair away from your neck when you’re sweating so much.”

+Do you have any post-workout must-haves?
 “I would have to say the Olay 4-in-1 Daily Facial Cloths ($7, olay.com) because they’re so quick and easy, especially if I don’t have time to shower, I just head to the bathroom and give my face a quick wipe down and I feel good.”